LamininSolutions/mfsql-connector/source/tables/tbMFClass.rst

 #.
 The MFClass table is defines the classes included in the connector.
 The class table names is defined in column **TableName** in the MFClass Table.
 The Connector will create a default name with prefix **MF** for all the tables.
 These names can be edited.
 #.
 The MFClass table column **IncludedInApp** has several functions.
 If this value is set to 1 then it indicates that the Class Table is specifically used in the application.
 This indicator is used in procedures to refresh or update all Class tables in the App with a single instruction, and are used in many other procedures to sub select classes included in the app.
 #.
-The **FileExportFolder** column?defines the root folder to be used when exporting files for the class.
+The FileExportFolder column?defines the root folder to be used when exporting files for the class.
 Refer to the :doc:`/procedures/spMFExportFiles/` .
 #.
-The **SynchPrecedence** column defined the precedence for auto fixing of synchronization errors for the class.
-Refer to the :doc:`/mfsql-integration-connector/using-and-managing-logs/error-tracing/correcting-synchronization-errors/index`_.
+The SynchPrecedence column defined the precedence for auto fixing of synchronization errors for the class.
+Refer to the :doc:`/mfsql-integration-connector/using-and-managing-logs/error-tracing/correcting-synchronization-errors/index`

 The MFObjectType_ID references the primary key on the MFObjectType table.
 It is not the same as the M-Files internal ObjectType ID